COVID-19 – Disinfecting with Bleach

 The first two characters E6, tell us the facility the company manufactured the bleach.

-The second two number 19, tells us the year the company manufactured the bleach.
+The second number 19, tells us the year the company manufactured the bleach.

-The last three numbers 337, tell us the day of the year the company manufactured the bleach.
+The last number 337, tell us the day of the year the company manufactured the bleach.

 So, code E619337 tells us this bottle of bleach was manufactured at facility E6 in 2019 on the 337 day of the year, which is December 3.